Information Technology provides you with computer services and is eager to answer your technology questions.

 Support for TWEN web courses is coordinated through the Law Library and provided by the law school’s dedicated Westlaw representative.
 TWEN questions may be e-mailed to Isaac Samuels, at Isaac.E.Samuels@hofstra.edu.

-Support for Blackboard web courses is provided by the University’s Educational & Research Technology Services Department.
+Support for Canvas web courses is provided by the University’s Educational & Research Technology Services Department.
 The Educational & Research Technology Services Department can be reached by calling (516) 463-7777 (option 2, then option 1), by e-mailing EdTech@hofstra.edu, or by visiting the Center (107A McEwen Hall).
-Additionally, you can find a resource guide for Blackboard on Hofstra's Educational & Research Technology Services Knowledge Base.
+Additionally, you can find a resource guides for Canvas on Hofstra's Online Teaching page.

 Law IT provides video recording for the entire law school community for lectures and special events.